 The relationship between neck pain and headaches is strong!
 In fact, in some cases, headaches will occur ONLY when the neck hurts.
 One reason is because the first three nerves that exit out from the top of the cervical spine (C1, 2 and 3) have to travel through the thick group of muscles that insert onto the back/base of the skull along the occipital rim.
 Because we carry a lot of stress in the neck muscles, when they tighten up, they squeeze or pinch those 3 nerves and pain then radiates into the back of the head and sometimes up and over the vertex to the eyes or behind the eyes.
 If you take your fingers or thumb and push firmly into those muscles at the very top of the neck or base of the skull, it often feels, “…like a good hurt.”
 This is because they are usually tight since most of us carry our head too far forwards and the muscles have to contract and constantly work to keep the head from gliding even further.

 So, what can YOU do about it?
-Let’s talk about a few GREAT posture retraining exercises.
+Let’s talk about a few GREAT posture retraining exercises and of course, don’t forget that the best posture corrector can help you out as well.
 Tuck in your chin to the point where the voice changes pitch (your voice will start to sound “funny”).
 At that point, release the chin slightly so the voice clears and stay in position!
 That is the posture or head position of choice.
 Initially, it will be very difficult to remember to hold that position very long because your muscles (and brain) aren’t used to it and, you’ll slip back into the old forward head carriage habit or chin poke position.
 So, be patient with yourself because it takes about 3 months of constant self-reminding to, “…keep that chin tucked,” before this new “habit pattern” is formed in the brain.

 Another great exercise is an “offshoot” of this, where you tuck the chin in as far as you can (making a double or triple chin) holding that position for 3 seconds, and then tip the head back as far as you can without releasing the chin tuck and hold for another 3 seconds.
 Repeat this 2-3x / “set” and perform this multiple times per day.